danillobarroscordeiro/insurance_cross-sell/README.md

 ## 1. Introduction
 This is an end-to-end data science project which a classification algorithm was used to rank clients which would be interested in getting a car insurance.
 It was used machine learning Random Forest algorithm to sort these clients.

+The deployment was did in a AWS cloud server (EC2) and results was accessed through Google sheets.

 # 2. Business Problem.

 A health insurance company would like to offer car insurance to their clients and would like to know which of them would be interested in getting it.
 Also, they would like to rank those clients sorting them by highest chance of making this cross-sell.

 Therefore, instead of contacting their client randomly to offer this insurance they will get a sorted list to be more effective in converting this deal.

 # 3. Business Assumptions.